TL;DR Don't have time to read the full article? Here are my top finds:

 The tub is fairly deep so if you have any knee or mobility restrictions it may be hard to step up into.

 One tip is to not judge the cabins by how they look on the outside.
-The grounds are a bit worn and the road does have quite a few potholes.
-The buildings look warn and kind of blah but trust me the insides are fantastic.
+The grounds appear a bit worn and the roads have several potholes.

-We did not see a ton of electrical outlets in the room so you may want a charging bar if you need to charge multiple camera batteries or phones.
+There are very few electrical outlets in the room so you may want a charging bar especially if you need to charge multiple camera batteries or phones.

 Check-in Time - 4 pm